maxblee/django_sourcebook/README.md

 ## Future Roadmap

 As it stands, this is far from a complete project.
-It's really a first stab at a tool that I plan on using for a long time to keep track of sources, file FOIA requests, and integrate all of my contacts (including FOIA requests) to projects I'm working on.
+It's really a first stab at a tool to keep track of sources, file FOIA requests, and integrate all of my contacts (including FOIA requests) to projects I'm working on.

 I have a bunch of features that I plan on adding in the future.
 Because of this, you should refrain from any attempts to use portions of this tool as a library, since future releases may break the functionality of your tool.
 If you absolutely need to use portions of this tool as a library, make sure to link the specific tag number on installation.